 CALL MISSING

-: With this function, you can explicitly initialize or set a variable value to be missing.
+With this function, you can explicitly initialise or set a variable value to be missing.

 data test3;